 ALSO READDGCA mulling to go for automatic system for airline punctuality DGCA derosters ATC after two aircraft came face-to-face Army college gets DGCA nod for 'training organisation' status Indian, Chinese NSAs meet in Hyderabad, discuss bilateral ties Telangana inks pact with AEROCAMPUS for aero skills academy

+There are over 100 aircraft in India powered by V2500 engines made by Pratt & Whitney.
 The company has also started delivering its advanced GTF engines for Airbus planes, ordered by IndiGo and Go Air.